dominiksaul/HEIG-VD-cld-workshop/README.md

 ### Todo's
 - [ ] Modify the nodejs chat-app to use a postgreSQL DB
 - [ ] Modify the nodejs chat-app to use the Keycloak authentication
-- [ ] Setup a OpenShift Container Platform Cluster via Redhat (hosted on AWS)
+- [ ] Config for the PostgreSQL DB for the Chat-App (with a volume for persistent storage)
-- [ ] Config for the postgreSQL DB (with a volume for persistent storage)
+- [ ] Config for the Keycloak pod
-- [ ] Config for the Keycloak pos (with a volume for persistent storage)
+- [ ] Config the PostgreSQL DB for Keycloak (with a volume for persistent storage)
 - [ ] Config for NodeJS chat-app